 There can be more of those non-standard, unique ways of application.
 You only have to turn on your imagination.
 ARKit, a good team, and proper AR testing will do the rest.

-Augmented Reality development can be far more functional and business-oriented than it might seem.
+Augmented Reality development has all the potential to become far more functional and business-oriented than it might seem at first glance.
 The future of AR will become even more integral with our daily life.
 For businesses, it is an opportunity to create and occupy new niches on the market—that's why let's keep creating unique products together without limiting ourselves.

 That's it!
 Please feel free to contact us with any questions!

 Andrew Makarov is the Head of Mobile Development at MobiDev with more than 8 years of software development experience, as well as in-depth expertise in encryption, prognostics, numerical computing, and algorithmization.
 He is an active speaker at world's top tech events, and his latest passion is development of mobile Augmented Reality software.